synw/django-instant/README.md

 * Handle the events in javascript client-side.

-:sunny: Just plug it on an existing Django instance: _it does not require any modification in your main stack_.
+:sunny: Compatible: plug it on an existing Django instance _without any modification in your main stack_.

 Straightforward: no particular concepts to know, no learning curve: just push events and handle them client-side.